davhunt/instruments/adexi/readme.md

 | adexi_percInh_sX_rX_eX | percentage of response for inhibition subscore (NaN if all items are blank) |
 | adexi_percWm_sX_rX_eX | percentage of response for working memory subscore (NaN if all items are blank) |

 > Holst, Y., & Thorell, L. B. (2018).
-Adult executive functioning inventory (ADEXI): Validity, reliability, and relations to ADHD.
-International journal of methods in psychiatric research, 27(1), e1567. [[link]](https://pubmed.ncbi.nlm.nih.gov/28497641/)
+Adult Executive Functioning Inventory (ADEXI): Validity, reliability, and relations to ADHD.
+International Journal of Methods in Psychiatric Research, 27(1), e1567. [[link]](https://pubmed.ncbi.nlm.nih.gov/28497641/)